roshan/ben-mini.github.io/about.md

 Oh, and my logo was inspired by the iPhone game [Cube Runner](https://www.reddit.com/r/nostalgia/comments/axaqig/everyone_had_cube_runner_on_their_ipod_touch_1st/), which was perhaps the first "holy shit" tech moment of my life.

+*AI Disclaimer: All ideas written in my articles are my own unless otherwise stated.
+Generative AI tools are used occasionally to improve grammar and organization.*

 ### Some Projects

 - Ben Thompson Stratechery Chatbot ([Web App](https://unofficial-stratechery-chatbot.streamlit.app/))